-where path is /var/opt/flexnetls/producer\name/tsBackup/flexnetls\licenses.mv.db.ts.
+where path is /var/opt/flexnetls/producer_name/tsBackup/flexnetls_licenses.mv.db.ts.

-- As a service (Systemd or SysV), use the same command as used for console mode. - 3.
+- As a service (Systemd or SysV), use the same command as used for console mode.
+Note that the database can be restored only if a custom installation location is defined. - 3.
 Restart the license server.

 Best practice is never to delete any files in directory containing the corrupted trusted storage; allow the restoration process handle the fix.
-However, if for some reason you need to remove the corrupted data, delete only flexnetls\licenses.mv.db.
+However, if for some reason you need to remove the corrupted data, delete only flexnetls_licenses.mv.db.